weesvisje/docs/docs/quick-tips/ios/avoiding-excessive-memory-consumption.md

 ## Rule of Thumb

-All of this boils down to the following rule of thumb you should follow:
+All of this boils down to the following rule of thumb:

 --------------------------------------------------------------------------------